 Some complaints are dealt with by conciliation prior to any court process.
 Those that can be started immediately and those that don’t resolve at conciliation proceed in the Federal Court.

-An expert team member is available to discuss your rights today.
-Such complaints can be made in addition to a workers’ compensation claim for work-related injury.
+Our Workplace Harassment & Discrimination Lawyers is available to discuss your rights today.
+Such complaints can be made in addition to a workers’ compensation claim for a work-related injury.

 Call or email today to get advice from Workplace Harassment & Discrimination Lawyers at Carter Capner Law.